nshroff1000/pennlabspractical/README.md

   - Description: Should delete the list associated with the specified listId

 To clear things up a bit, consider the following example:
-- Backend datastore is a JSON file that looks like:
+- Backend datastore may be a JSON file that looks like:
   ```
     {
       lists: {